UzorNwokeaka/Customer-Segmentation-Project/README.md

 **Business Problem:**

 A retail company wants to understand the spending behaviour of its customers to target them with personalized marketing campaigns.
-They have collected data on customer demographics (age, gender) and spending habits (annual income, spending score) and want to segment their customers based on their spending behaviour.
-The objective of this project is to build a customer segmentation model to help the retail company in developing targeted marketing strategies.
+They have collected data on customer demographics (age, gender) and spending habits (annual income, spending score) and want to segment their customers based on their spending behaviour.The objective of this project is to build a customer segmentation model to help the retail company in developing targeted marketing strategies.

 **Data Collection:**